New England stories from the region's top public media newsrooms & NPR

 Disruptions are all around us.
 Some spark joy and possibility.
 Others move us to take action and re-evaluate our world.
 Every week on Disrupted, host and political scientist Khalilah Brown-Dean unpacks how big and small disruptions are shaping our lives.

-• This hour, we hear from people who think a lot about religion - both their own experiences and how it impacts society.
+• This hour, we listen back to conversations with people who think a lot about religion— both their own experiences and how it impacts society.
 NPR National Political Correspondent Sarah McCammon grew up in Kansas City as an Evangelical.
-Her new book, The Exvangelicals - Loving, Living, and Leaving the White Evangelical Church tells her story and the story of others who felt disenchanted by the movement and walked away.
-Hear from three Gen Z-ers about their relationship with religion and spirituality.
+Her book, The Exvangelicals - Loving, Living, and Leaving the White Evangelical Church tells her story and the story of others who felt disenchanted by the movement and walked away.
+Three Gen Z-ers talk about their relationship with religion and spirituality.
 Later in the show, we’ll hear from Myokei Caine-Barrett, Shonin.
-She’s the first person of African-American and Japanese descent—and the only American woman—to be fully ordained as a Buddhist priest within the worldwide Nichiren Order.
-GUESTS: Sarah McCammon: NPR National Political Correspondent and author of The Exvangelicals - Loving, Living, and Leaving the White Evangelical Church Myokei Caine Barrett, Shonin: Resident Priest of Myoken-Ji Temple in Houston See omnystudio.com/listener for privacy information.
+She’s the first person of African-American and Japanese descent—and the only American woman—to be fully ordained as a Buddhist priest in the Nichiren lineage.
+GUESTS: Sarah McCammon: NPR National Political Correspondent and author of The Exvangelicals - Loving, Living, and Leaving the White Evangelical Church Myokei Caine Barrett, Shonin: Resident Priest of Myoken-Ji Temple in Houston This episode originally aired on April 3, 2024.
+See omnystudio.com/listener for privacy information.